Amein-Eskinder/CICO-HijraBank-Agreements/Consortium Partnership Agreement.md

 **7.7.
 Use of Pre-Existing IP for Consortium Projects**

 7.7.1.
-The Parties acknowledge and agree that all consortium projects under this Agreement shall be implemented using the Parties' pre-existing Background IP (primarily Hijra Bank's HalalPay digital wallet platform combined with CICO's digital wallet platform and CICO's Soukify and related technical platforms, plus the Bank's banking infrastructure and regulatory framework).
+The Parties acknowledge and agree that all consortium projects under this Agreement shall be implemented using the Parties' pre-existing Background IP (primarily Hijra Bank's HalalPay digital wallet platform combined with CICO's CICO CASH digital wallet platform and CICO's Soukify and related technical platforms, plus the Bank's banking infrastructure and regulatory framework).

 7.7.2. **No New Product Development:** This consortium arrangement does not contemplate the development of new standalone products or systems.
 All RFPs, RFQs, and TORs pursued under this Agreement shall be executed by:

-(a) **Scaling** the Parties' existing platforms and systems (including HalalPay, CICO and Soukify) to accommodate new user bases, geographic regions, or transaction volumes
+(a) **Scaling** the Parties' existing platforms and systems (including HalalPay, CICO CASH and Soukify) to accommodate new user bases, geographic regions, or transaction volumes

 (b) **Expanding** existing functionalities to meet specific project requirements